 The Suunto is a comprehensive watch that offers plenty of features to help you supercharge your running.

 You can switch between three different battery modes, allowing for between 25 and 120 hours of use on one charge.
-A nice feature is the Smart Reminders, which pop up when your battery is low and suggests switching to another battery mode to save power.
+A nice feature is the Smart Reminders, which pop up when your battery is low to suggest switching to another mode to save power.

 - FusedTrack algorithm for battery-saving

 - Suunto app for tracking activity and sleep

 - Over 80 sports modes